 Inverted in "The Fungal Gourmet", where the fourth-wall "character" makes suggestions to a clueless Alton.

 Wholesome Crossdresser: Brett the Dutch Girl, who was first seen in the donut episode and has shown up as a German girl and a Colonial girl in later episodes.

 In one of the books based on the show, Alton says that the practice of putting a guy in a dress when an ugly woman is needed is another Monty Python influence.

 Window Pain: In the episode about cornmeal, Alton mentions that grits and polenta are essentially the same thing.
-He promptly gets a brick through the window with a message to the effect that he doesn't know what he's talking about.
+He promptly gets a brick through the window with a message saying that he's a big fat liar.
 Then he gets a chunk of marble through the window, with the exact same message—in Italian—carved into the stone.